Register as a Brain Donor

 It may, depending on how long the procedure takes for retrieving the donated organs and how long the donor was on a respirator.

-No, the Harvard Brain Tissue Resource Center (HBTRC) is not equipped to accept “whole body” donations and, usually, most facilities that do accept whole body donations will not allow for the removal of brain tissue for research purposes.
+No, the HBTRC is not equipped to accept “whole body” donations and some facilities that do accept whole body donations will not allow for the removal of brain tissue for research purposes.
 They want the body to be intact.
-So that means that individuals must decide whether they would like to donate their brain and help to advance dystonia research, or donate their entire body to science.
+If you are considering donating your brain for dystonia research and your body to science, you should discuss this with the HBTRC and your local facility to see if this is feasible because it would need to be coordinated between the two organizations.

 No. You can live in any part of the contiguous United States.
-(Unfortunately, the program is not able to accommodate donors in Alaska or Hawaii).
-The Harvard Brain Tissue Resource Center (HBTRC) works in conjunction with pathologists and funeral homes throughout the United States, and they are the ones who actually collect the brain.
+(In certain instances, it may be possible to accept donations from Alaska or Hawaii provided the 24-hour deadline for receipt of the brain tissue can be met).
+The HBTRC works in conjunction with pathologists and funeral homes throughout the United States, and they are the ones who actually collect the brain.
 It is very important that the HBTRC is notified by your next-of-kin or legal representative as soon as possible when death is imminent or has occurred.
 They are available to accept these emergency calls 24 hours a day, 7 days a week, 365 days a year.
 Once notified of a donor’s passing, the HBTRC staff will make the arrangements for the brain recovery to take place.
 The person notifying the HBTRC must grant permission for the recovery to take place and for the donor’s medical records to be sent to the HBTRC.
 The brain must be recovered and arrive at the HBTRC within 24 hours from the time-of-death in order to be of value to researchers.
 The tissue will then be preserved and stored, and made available for analysis by interested researchers.

 No. The DMRF assumes any and all costs, so there is no expense to the family.